AequilibraE/QAequilibraE/docs/source/development/softwaredevelopment.rst

       def tr(self, message):
         return trlt("TrafficAssignYAML", message)

-As for June 2024, QAequilibraE's translations are all hosted in `Transifex <https://explore.transifex.com/aequilibrae/qaequilibrae/>`_.
+As for November 2024, QAequilibraE's translations are all hosted in `Transifex <https://explore.transifex.com/aequilibrae/qaequilibrae/>`_.
 Currently, we are targeting translations in Brazilian Portuguese, Chinese, French, German, Italian, and Spanish.
 If you want to contribute to QAequilibraE by translating the plugin to other languages or reviewing the existing translations, please let us know in our